FluffyBullet/BensRental/README.md

     * On creation this was first entered with aria-label, but is now corrected
 1. iframe has issues with scrolling, frameborder, marginheight, marginwidth and style
     * This code is imported from a webiste which is tested and provided the information required.

+details.html was also tested, displaying similar results.
+However, the W3 Validator has corrected my inclusion of closing tag in the image.
+These are now removed.
 ****
 ## Acknowledgements